Diphtheria

 Symptoms and Causative Agent

-Early symptoms of diphtheria are similar to those of a common cold.
+Early symptoms of diphtheria are similar to a common cold.
 They include sore throat, loss of appetite, and fever.
 As the disease progresses, the most notable feature of diphtheria infection may emerge: a thick gray substance called a pseudomembrane may spread over the nasal tissues, tonsils, larynx, and/or pharynx.

 The pseudomembrane is formed from waste products and proteins related to the toxin secreted by the bacteria.
 The pseudomembrane sticks to tissues and may obstruct breathing.